pepsibetter/DST_Data/README.md

 ## Training tricks

 ## Updates
-The updates of data will be announced later.
+The updates of data will be announced later as the space here is limited.